scrapians/.github/profile/README.md

 ## Hi there 👋
-🙋‍♀️ We are scrapians we build custom web scrapers from simple to complex.
+🙋‍♀️ We are scrapians we build custom web scrapers, web automation, bot from simple to complex.

-👩‍💻 We use mostly Scrapy for web scraping
+👩‍💻 We use mostly Python (Scrapy) for web scraping
 <!--

 **Here are some ideas to get you started:**